TheBestTvarynka/tbt/content/posts/draw-tree-using-reingold-tilford-algorithm/index.md

 Yes, `shift`.
 Do you remember the `shift` definition?

-> _Denotes how much we need to shift the **node and its descendants** to the right to avoid overlapping with the previous sibling subtree._
+> _Denotes how much we need to shift the **node and its descendants** to the right to avoid overlapping with the previous sibling sub-tree._

 The `shift` value also affects the node `x` value.
 We need to take it into an account when calculating `preX`.